jameskavazy/jameskavazy/README.md

 Aspring Software Engineer
 -------------------------

-I've been learning to code for 18 months now as part of my effort to switch careers.
+I've been learning to code for about 18 months as part of my effort to switch careers.

 I started learning with Android development using Java, learning the basics and getting to grips with object oriented progamming.
 My second project is a full stack applicaton using NextJs/React.